 |

-should be wedge-shaped.
-But no, only intervertebral discs, which are made of
+wedge-shaped.
+But no, only intervertebral discs, which are made of cartilage,

-Discussion A question remains what is in the successful treatment of
+remains what is in the successful treatment of scoliosis that distinguishes

 also important to create lumbar lordosis, thus to correct spinal curvature